bitwarden/help/_articles/account/biometrics.md

 To enable Unlock with Biometrics for your Browser Extension:

 {% callout success %}Biometrics (Windows Hello or Touch Id) must be enabled in your Desktop App before proceeding.
-If you don't see the Windows Hello option in your Desktop application, please see the troubleshooting tips in the Desktop article.
-Additionally, **if you're using Safari**, you can skip straight to **Step 4**.{% endcallout %}
+IIf you don't see the Windows Hello option in your Desktop app, you may need to [install the Microsoft Visual C++ Redistributable.](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0){:target="\_blank} Additionally, **if you're using Safari**, you can skip straight to **Step 4**.{% endcallout %}

 1. In your Bitwarden Desktop app, navigate to Settings (on Windows, **File** &rarr; **Settings**) (on macOS, **Bitwarden** &rarr; **Preferences**).
 2. Scroll down to the Options section, and check the **Enable Browser Integration** box.